| Converting DVD movies for the iPod or iPhone using Mac OSXYou may be interested in:

 accept video at resolutions higher than 320 x 240 so you usually need to convert your video.
 A typical

 DVD movie will take up about 500 to 700 megs when converted.
+How to get there using free software on Mac OSX:How you do this depends on what operating system you are running.

 This page covers how to convert video for your iPod or iPhone using Mac OSX.
 Another guide exists for